Single-token vs Two-token Blockchain Tokenomics: Introduction

 We explore tokenomics policies in the PoS setting, i.e., the setting where validators have to acquire tokens and stake them in order to receive rewards and perform the necessary system maintenance to further the system's operation.
 We put forth a model where a set of $m$ users and $n$ validators engage with the system in discrete time steps.
 At each time step, users and validators buy or sell tokens in order to accommodate their objectives that include issuing transactions and staking tokens to provide the service.

 We give both boundary conditions and actual policies (mechanisms) that implement equilibria with all desired features: viability, decentralization, stability, and feasibility.
-Specifically, the resulting mechanism only needs to adjust the total rewards allocated to the validators in the next round, though it does so in a somewhat \emph{counterintuitive} way: \begin{quote} \emph{If the demand for tokens drops, instead of buying back tokens, the mechanism increases the rewards allocated to validators.} \end{quote}
+Specifically, our analysis leads us to put forward a novel generic mechanism for blockchain ``monetary policy'': \begin{quote} {\bf Quantitative Rewarding (QR).} The amount of rewards the system gives to the validators is suitably adjusted at each step to anticipate changes in the value of the service. \end{quote}

-This idea steams from our analysis of equilibria that maintain a given price path (e.g., stable prices):
+This idea stems from our analysis of equilibria that maintain a given price path (e.g., stable prices).
+Specifically:

+\begin{itemize} \item \emph{Prices and equilibria.} We show that, in all equilibria implementing certain desired price paths, at every round (i) users spend a constant fraction of the total value of the offered service, and (ii) validators stake a constant fraction of the total rewards offered by the system (cf. Theorem~\ref{tH:prices_implies_generic}). \end{itemize}